koomekevo/collections-react/README.md

 # collections-react

-collections-react is a react app that serves as a frontend to [nft-collection](https://github.com/koomekevo/nft-collection)
+collections-react is a react app that serves as a frontend to [nft-collection](https://github.com/koomekevo/nft-collection).

 ## Built With

 - React
+- Pinata Cloud IPFS
 ## Getting Started

 Go to the command line and run `git clone https://github.com/koomekevo/nft-collection.git`